For questions, contact email@example.com.

 This site is the project of a group of Adrian Dominican artists creating work to support the ministerial efforts of the Adrian Dominican Sisters on behalf of the exiled Iraqi people driven from their homes by ISIS.

-They now live in exile in the Kurdish territory, without safe shelter, adequate nutrition, potable water or basic health care.
-Our Iraqi Dominican Sisters, themselves displaced and without home or possessions, are trying to support and care for their fellow exiles.
+They lived in exile in the Kurdish territory, without safe shelter, adequate nutrition, potable water or basic health care, for three years.
+Our Iraqi Dominican Sisters, themselves displaced and without home or possessions, tried to support and care for their fellow exiles.

 The Story of 1,000 Cranes

 The ancient Japanese tradition of senbazuru promises that a person who folds 1000 cranes will be granted a wish, such as long life or recovery from illness.

 In our time, the tradition of the thousand cranes was rekindled through the story of Sadako Sasaki, a Japanese girl from Hiroshima.
 Sadako was two when she was exposed to radiation from the atomic bomb, and only twelve when she developed leukemia.
 She learned about the ancient story of the cranes, and began folding them, praying for health and world peace.
 Sadako died before she could finish 1,000 cranes, but her classmates, in honor of her life and efforts, finished the project.
 Sadako was buried with 1,000 cranes.